anonhostpi/Auto-GPT-Wiki/Team-Guides.md

 You are expected to work with the team in a healthy and collaborative way.
 You may be asked to join meetings, be flexible.
 We are as globally distributed as possible.
+You are expected to communicate your working areas when you start working on them, not just before you open the PR.

 #